 The key insight is that the IO capacity of a shared, commodity system is more limited than that of a dedicated server machine.
-There's a premium on minimizing unnecessary IO to take maximum advantage of the system in the DTU of each performance level of the Azure SQL Database service tiers.
+There's a premium on minimizing unnecessary IO to take maximum advantage of the system in the DTU of each compute size of the Azure SQL Database service tiers.
 Appropriate physical database design choices can significantly improve the latency for individual queries, improve the throughput of concurrent requests handled per scale unit, and minimize the costs required to satisfy the query.
 For more information about the missing index DMVs, see sys.dm_db_missing_index_details.

 Query tuning and hinting

 The query optimizer in Azure SQL Database is similar to the traditional SQL Server query optimizer.
 Most of the best practices for tuning queries and understanding the reasoning model limitations for the query optimizer also apply to Azure SQL Database.
 If you tune queries in Azure SQL Database, you might get the additional benefit of reducing aggregate resource demands.
-Your application might be able to run at a lower cost than an untuned equivalent because it can run at a lower performance level.
+Your application might be able to run at a lower cost than an untuned equivalent because it can run at a lower compute size.